apache/couchdb/share/doc/src/api/local.rst

 Gets the specified local document.
 The semantics are identical to accessing a standard document in the specified database, except that the document is not replicated.
-See :ref:`api-get-doc`.
+See :ref:`api/doc.get`.

 ``PUT /db/_local/local-doc``
 ============================